 Our expectation is that your written exams at the end of the year will be held in person, in Exam Schools.
-However, in the event that this is not possible (due to the Pandemic, or other emergency circumstances beyond our control), the alternative will be online open book exams - see Open-book, open-web exams (3.1.14) for more details.
+However, in the event that this is not possible (due to emergency circumstances beyond our control), the alternative will be online open book exams - see Open-book, open-web exams (3.1.14) for more details.